 CULTURAL HERITAGE AGENCY

-EHHF 2011 EVOLUTIONS IN RURAL HERITAGE
+EHHF 2011 CHANGES IN RURAL HERITAGE

 Susan Lammers is General Director of the Cultural Heritage Agency (Rijksdienst voor het Cultureel Erfgoed), the Netherlands centre of expertise for heritage, an executive and knowledge body of the Ministry of Education, Culture and Science.